Skip to main content

 Does N-565 replace any other forms I need to file?

-While a photocopy of your naturalization certificate might appear identical to the original, it is not valid for official purposes.
-Only the original document or a replacement issued by USCIS is legally recognized.
+A photocopy of your naturalization certificate may appear identical to the original, but only the original document or a replacement issued by USCIS is considered valid for official purposes.

 Do I need to file N-565 if I'm only updating my address or contact information?